-subsidiary undertaking This is a term defined the Companies Act.
+subsidiary undertaking This is a term defined in the Companies Act.
 It is a wider definition than subsidiary.
 Generally speaking it is a company which is controlled by another company because the other company:

-- (a) has a majority of the votes in the company either alone, or acting with others; - (b) is a shareholder who can appoint or remove a majority of the directors; or system's rules The rules of the relevant system.

-(c) can exercise dominant influence over the company because of anything in the company's memorandum or articles, or because of a certain kind of contract.
+- (a) has a majority of the votes in the company either alone, or acting with others; - (b) is a shareholder who can appoint or remove a majority of the directors; or - (c) can exercise dominant influence over the company because of anything in the company's memorandum or articles, or because of a certain kind of contract.